Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The strand ``$\inv_{\mathrm{classic}}$'' a priori depends on the choice of the hypersurfaces of maximal contact we take in the process of weaving, and it is a priori only locally defined.
+This completes the discussion on how to construct resolution of singularities for $(W,({\mathcal I},a),E)$ in the monomial case. \end{subsection} \begin{subsection}{Globalization} The strand ``$\inv_{\mathrm{classic}}$'' a priori depends on the choice of the hypersurfaces of maximal contact we take in the process of weaving, and it is a priori only locally defined.
 However, the strand ``$\inv_{\mathrm{classic}}$'' is actually independent of the choice, and hence it is globally well-defined.
 This can be shown classically by the so-called Hironaka's trick, or more recently by incorporating W{\l}odarczyk's ``homogenization'' (cf.\cite{W}) or the first author's ``differential saturation'' (cf.\cite{K}) in the construction of the modification.
-Therefore, the process of resolution of singularities, where we take the center of blow up to be the maximum locus of ``$\inv_{\mathrm{classic}}$'' (plus invariant ``$\Gamma$'' in the monomial case (cf. Remark 2)), is also globally well-defined.
-This is how we overcome shortcoming (2) of the key inductive lemma.
+Therefore, the process of resolution of singularities, where we take the center of blow up to be the maximum locus of ``$\inv_{\mathrm{classic}}$'', is also globally well-defined.
+This is how we overcome shortcoming (2) of the key inductive lemma. \end{subsection}